ajboloor/survey-Quantization/README.md

   - Batch Norm -> linear transformation that can be absorbed by neighboring CONV layer -> does not need to be modeled for quantization
   - ReLU -> ReLU only starts to affect SQNR calculation when the perturbation caused by quantization is sufficiently large to alter the sign of an activation
   - Non-ReLU activations -> Not modelled
+- Not all layers have to be quantized with the same bit-width; layers that are more data dense would benefit from higher resolution than others
+- Mininum bit-width before performance degradation is 6
+> it is worth nothing that the proposed cross-layer layer bit-width optimization algorithm is most effective when the network size is dominated by convolutional layers, and is less effective otherwise.

+Key takeaways:
+- Be able to calculate the SQNR when performing quantization
+- Being able to set contraints for particular research problems (in this case, the paper focuses on quantizing just the CONV layers, keeps FC layers for others to tackle)

 #### Zhu, Chenzhuo, Song Han, Huizi Mao, and William J. Dally.
 "Trained ternary quantization." arXiv preprint arXiv:1612.01064 (2016). [link](https://arxiv.org/pdf/1612.01064.pdf)